-This pacing is a suggestion as it has worked for me, but it is very adaptable so you can work to fit it into the schedule that you are working with.
-The planning pages are generally written for a whole class novel study, but again these can very easily be adapted to fit small book groups or individual novel studies.
-How much teacher interaction you want to have in the course of the study is up to you and can be worked out very easily in the suggested pacing.
+This pacing is a suggestion as it has worked for me, but it is very adaptable, so you can work to fit it into the schedule that you are working with.
+The planning pages are written for a whole class novel study, but can be easily adapted to fit small book groups or individual novel studies.
+How much teacher interaction you want to have during the course of the study is up to you and can be worked in with the suggested pacing.

-Join me for part 4 in my series to learn how I add extra experiences to my novel studies for deeper learning and growth.
+Join me for part 4 of my series to learn how I add extra experiences to my novel studies for deeper learning and growth.

 You can find my Freak the Mighty Novel Study, Crenshaw Novel Study, and Wishtree Novel Study that are mentioned above here in my store or at my TpT store.
 I also offer over 100 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.